 Standard Click Menu

-The first approach is the straightforward way where the menu opens when the user clicks it.
+The first approach is the straightforward way where the menu opens when the user clicks the main category item.
 It closes when the user clicks anywhere outside the menu.
 Unlike hover menus, this approach allows users to move their mouse however they want.
 Closing it is as easy as opening it.

-Click menus force you to put the link to the index page inside the menu because clicking a general item can only open the menu.
-This means that linking the index page to the general item is no longer an option.
-It’ll have to become a menu item.
-This makes it clear where the index pages are so that users can’t miss them.
+Click menus force you to put the link to the index page inside the menu.
+A consistent and visible location is to place them at the end of the list.
+This approach makes it clear where all index pages are so users can’t miss them.

 Collapsible Mega Menu